seri/gettc/README.md

             `-- check.cpp
             `-- Makefile

-Don't be put down by the number of generated files.
-You'll only need to touch the PickAndDelete.*X* file, where *X* is your language of choice.
-And it's possible to tweak the template so that less files are generated next time.
+Don't get upset by the number of generated files.
+It's possible to tweak the template so that less files are generated next time.

 # Usage

-## For C++

-### Requirements

-C++ users don't need to do anything extra.

-### Try out
+Suppose C++ is your language of choice.
+The standard process of solving a problem called *PickAndDelete* will be like:

     $ cd PickAndDelete/solve/cpp
+    $ vim PickAndDelete.cpp

+Write some code and then:

     $ make

 The output will look something like: